Netcracker/KubeMarine/documentation/PackageExtension.md

 The package is structured as follows:

-- **kubetool** - general directory, where all subpackages and main modules are located
+- **kubemarine** - general directory, where all subpackages and main modules are located
   - **core** - package engine, the modules of which organize the work of all
   - **procedures** - contains all available procedures that describe the sequence of actions
   - **templates** - stores a set of all jinja templates of configurations